Lasang3012/go-Fort-Smith-Bed-and-Breakfast/readme.md

 # Section 9: Writing Tests

-# 74. Writing tests for our Render package I
+# 75. Writing tests for our Render package II